Sandrac98/initialsingularity/Testing.md

-Initial Singularity was tested for responsiveness using the Google Chrome browser,the Chrome  Developer Tools and Firefox and Developer Tools to check the different screen sizes.
+Initial Singularity was tested for responsiveness using the Google Chrome browser, the Chrome  Developer Tools, Firefox and Developer Tools to check the different screen sizes.
 Additionally, the website was also tested on a Samsung Galaxy a52 5G using the Samsung internet browser.
 No errors were found during the testing process.

 - [User Stories Testing](#user-stories-testing)
 - [Manual Testing](#manual-testing)